Debjit-Chatterjee/Getting-and-Cleaning-data-Project/README.md

 ### TIDY DATA-SET
 A clean and tidy data-set has been generated based on the instructions of the problem statement of the project.
+  * Merge the training and the test sets to create one data set.
+  * Extract only the measurements on the mean and standard deviation for each measurement.
+  * Use descriptive activity names to name the activities in the data set
+  * Appropriately label the data set with descriptive variable names.
+  * From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.